 The Bigeye Chub (Hybopsis amblops) is listed as endangered in Illinois (Illinois Endangered Species Protection Board, February 22, 2011).
-The Bigeye Chub is a long and narrow fish with a blunt nose that is rarely greater than 4 inches in length and usually in the 2.5-3.5 inch range.
-They have a large eye in which they are named and a coloring that is primarily silver with a dark strip that extends from their nose to their tail.
-The fins are transparent without any markings.
+The Bigeye Chub is a long and narrow fish with a blunt nose that are 2.5-3.5 inches and rarely greater than 4 inches in length.
+They have large eyes for which they are named and a coloring that is primarily silver with a dark strip that extends from their nose to their tail.
+Their fins are transparent without any markings.

-The Bigeye Chub mostly consumes midge larvae, and are mostly found in small to medium size streams with sandy, gravely or rocky bed material in pools with little to no current near riffles.
+The Bigeye Chub predominately consumes midge larvae, and are mostly found in small to medium size streams with sandy, gravely or rocky bed material in pools with little to no current near riffles.
 The Bigeye Chub are highly intolerant of silt or mud covering up clean sand.
-The known locations of Bigeye Chub are in Missouri, Oklahoma, Arkansas, Illinois, Kentucky, Tennessee, Alabama, Georgia, Indiana, Michigan, Ohio, West Virginia, Virginia, North Carolina, Pennsylvania, Rhode Island and New York.
+The known locations of Bigeye Chub are Missouri, Oklahoma, Arkansas, Illinois, Kentucky, Tennessee, Alabama, Georgia, Indiana, Michigan, Ohio, West Virginia, Virginia, North Carolina, Pennsylvania, Rhode Island and New York.
+Within the Vermilion River system, there were 11 locations that yielded 288 individual Bigeye

-Within Vermilion River system, there were 11 locations that yield 288 individual Bigeye Chubs in 2011.
+Chubs in 2011.
 The location of this species is primarily on the Vermilion River, the Little Wabash and other small tributaries to the Wabash River.
 Thirteen fish were collected near the Danville Dam in 2004.